-He received his PhD, entitled Hypertriglyceridaemia, small dense low-density lipoproteins and cardio-metabolic risk stratification in paediatric obesity, in 2011.
+I received my PhD, entitled Hypertriglyceridaemia, small dense low-density lipoproteins and cardio-metabolic risk stratification in paediatric obesity, in 2011 from Leeds Beckett University.

-He collaborates with international academics and clinicians, and is a member of the Royal Society of Medicine, an expert reviewer for the Health Research Authority and sits on the editorial board of a clinical journal.
+I collaborate with many international academics and clinicians.
+I am a Council member of the Royal Society of Medicine and was an expert reviewer for the Health Research Authority 2016-2020.